agardelein/textoter/README.md

 User interface
 ==============
 To be detected by Textoter, your phone should have been connected at least one time with the computer using the [GNOME's Bluetooth interface](https://help.gnome.org/users/gnome-help/stable/bluetooth-connect-device.html.en).
+Some phones even need to be paired with computer.

 Starting Textoter
 -----------------